EFCore-Extensions/ExtensionsLibrary/README.md

     car.IsDeleted = true;
     context.SaveChanges();

-    //Select from database with no where and the item is not retrieved var list = context.Car.ToList();
+    //Select from table with no where clause and the item is not retrieved var list = context.Car.ToList();
 }